 Introduction

 Forests play a critical global role in climate regulation (Bonan, 2008), yet there remains enormous uncertainty as to how the forest-dominated terrestrial carbon sink will respond to climate change (Friedlingstein et al., 2006).
 An important aspect of this uncertainty lies with physiological responses of trees to drought (Kennedy et al., 2019).
 In many forested regions around the world, the risk of severe drought is increasing (Trenberth et al., 2014; Dai et al., 2018), often despite increasing precipitation (Intergovernmental Panel on Climate Change, 2015; Cook et al., 2015).
 Droughts, intensified by climate change, have been affecting forests worldwide and are expected to continue as an important driver of forest change (Allen et al., 2015, 2010; McDowell et al., 2020).
-Understanding forest responses to drought requires elucidation of how tree size, microenvironment, and species’ traits jointly influence individual-level drought tolerance, defined here as a tree’s ability to maintain growth during drought (resistance) and recover to its pre-drought growth rate (resilience; Lloret et al., 2011).
+Understanding forest responses to drought requires elucidation of how tree size, microenvironment, and species’ traits jointly influence individual-level drought tolerance, defined here as a tree’s ability to maintain growth during drought (resistance), xxxx (recovery) and re-establishment of its pre-drought growth rate (resilience; Lloret et al., 2011).
 Survival has been shown to be linked to resistance, recovery, and resilience (DeSoto et al., 2020; Gessler et al., 2020), implying they may be influenced by the same factors.
 However, it has proven difficult to resolve the many factors affecting tree growth during drought and the extent to which their influence is consistent across droughts.
 This is because available forest census data only rarely captures extreme drought, whereas tree-ring records capture multiple droughts but typically focus on only the largest individuals of one or a few species.

 Many studies have shown that within and across species, large trees tend to be more affected by drought.
 Greater growth reductions (i.e., lower drought resistance) in larger trees were first shown on a global scale by Bennett et al. (2015), and subsequent studies have reinforced this finding (e.g., Pretzsch et al., 2018; Gillerot et al., 2020).
-Although lower recovery and resilience of larger trees have also been observed (Gillerot et al., 2020), results are mixed (Merlin et al., 2015), and a recent physiological model suggests that large trees destined to die following drought may still exhibit high recovery and resilience (Trugman et al., 2018).
+Although lower recovery and resilience of larger trees have also been observed (Gillerot et al., 2020), results were mixed (Merlin et al., 2015), and a recent physiological model suggests that large trees destined to die following drought may still exhibit high recovery and resilience (Trugman et al., 2018).
 Thus, in general we have much more limited understanding of how and why drought resilience scales with tree size.